typeofweb-org/schema/README.md

 ## Introduction

-@typeofweb/schema is lightweight, extensible library for data validation.
+@typeofweb/schema is a lightweight and extensible library for data validation with full support for TypeScript!

 ## Installation

-Install package with npm:
+Install the package with npm:

 `npm install @typeofweb/schema`

-Install package with yarn:
+or install the package with yarn:

 `yarn add @typeofweb/schema`